Farhana-Farhana/Gas-leakage-monitoring-esp32/README.md

-# ⛽ Gas Leakage Monitoring System using MQ4 Sensor (ESP32 + I2C LCD)
+# ⛽ Gas Leakage Monitoring System (ESP32)

-This project implements a **gas leakage monitoring system** using an MQ4 gas sensor and ESP32.
-It continuously measures gas concentration and displays the value in percentage on a **16x2 LCD with I2C interface**.
+This project implements a **gas leakage monitoring system** using an MQ4 gas sensor and ESP32.It continuously measures gas concentration and displays the value in percentage on a **16x2 LCD with I2C interface**.
 The system provides **real-time monitoring** and can be extended for safety alert systems.

 ---